niek-sidn/hsm_workshop/README.md

     encryption is.
 -   know that you can also do digital signing with a public-private key-pair.
-    (that is basically what DNSsec signing is all about).
+    (that is basically what DNSSEC signing is all about).
 -   use youtube if you lack this knowledge.

 -------------------------